Jørn Aagaard in young forest planted in Hedeskov in 2012

 Land stewardship

-Hedeskov stewards 200 ha land (52%) and forestry (48%).
-Cultivation takes place without chemical input or intensive mechanical disturbance.
+Hedeskov stewards 200 hectares of land, divided between agriculture (52%) and forestry (48%).
+The land is managed without chemical inputs or heavy mechanical disturbance.

 Livestock